cadenforrest/OOPProject1/project1/PROJECT1.md

 ## data.csv

-**data.csv** is in **data** folder (simulating database file) and it contains the provided filenames, number of reviews, and datase Id string identifiers, used for output summar filenames.
-If it is not there, your code should cvreate it.
+**data.csv** is in **data** folder (simulating database file) and it contains the provided filenames, number of reviews, and datase Id string identifiers, used for output summary filenames.
+If it is not there, your code should create it.

 ```
-DataID,RAW_FILE,RATINGS_NO,STAT_FILE
+dataID,NUMBER,RATINGS,STATS
-SMALL,small.csv,2,ratingSummary_SMALL.csv
+SMALL,2,small.csv,ratingSummary_SMALL.csv
-TEST,test.csv,5,ratingSummary_TEST.csv
+TEST,5,test.csv,ratingSummary_TEST.csv
-VIDEO,Instant_Video.csv,583,933,ratingSummary_VIDEO.csv
+VIDEO,583,933,Instant_Video.csv,ratingSummary_VIDEO.csv
-MUSIC,Digital_Music.csv,836,006,ratingSummary_MUSIC.csv
+MUSIC,836,006,Digital_Music.csv,ratingSummary_MUSIC.csv
 ```

 ### Input Raw File Format